colejarczyk/doc/userguide/customers/profile_details/loyalty/transfer.rst

 Points transfers
 ================

-**Points transfers** tab provide a view of latest points which customer gain or spend.
+**Points transfers** tab provides a view of latest points which customer gained or spent.
 Moreover, list contains information whether points are the result of Earning Rules (system) or they have been manually set by the Admin user (admin) and date until they will be locked.

 .. image:: /userguide/_images/customer_transfer.png
    :alt:   Points Transfers Lists